-Nick Payne, Managing Director of Nikal, said: “Blackpool Central is a hugely important project for the town and the region and it is an honour to be on board.
-Place-making and regeneration are the DNA of our business and we thrive on creating dynamic new spaces that inspire, excite and engage.
+Nick Payne, then Managing Director of Nikal, said: “Blackpool Central is a hugely important project for the town and the region.
+It’s an honour to be on board.
+Place-making and regeneration are the DNA of our business.
+We thrive on creating dynamic new spaces that inspire, excite and engage.

 “It’s taken almost two years and a lot of hard work to get to this point.
-We know that the masterplan fully maximises the site’s potential and will deliver a unique and ground-breaking, entertainment destination with global appeal that will revitalise and underpin Blackpool’s growth and regeneration.”
+We know that the masterplan fully maximises the site’s potential.
+It will deliver a unique and ground-breaking, entertainment destination with global appeal.
+The project will revitalise and underpin Blackpool’s growth and regeneration.”

-Norbert Reichart, CEO of Media Invest Entertainment, said: “The unique theme of Chariots Of The Gods will merge entertainment, culture, and history – an enthralling ‘Edutainment’ experience for the whole family – that can be enjoyed all year round.
+Norbert Reichart is CEO of Media Invest Entertainment.
+He said: “The unique theme of Chariots Of The Gods will merge entertainment, culture, and history.
+It’s an enthralling ‘Edutainment’ experience for the whole family – that can be enjoyed all year round.

-“Together with some of the best companies in the industry, we have developed a one-of-a-kind, exciting indoor entertainment concept with truly world-class attractions which will integrate perfectly into Blackpool’s pre-existing leisure cluster.
+“Together with some of the best companies in the industry, we’ve developed a one-of-a-kind, exciting indoor entertainment concept.
+Along with truly world-class attractions it will integrate perfectly into Blackpool’s pre-existing leisure cluster.

-The police station headquarters has already relocated to new premises at Clifton Road, Marton.
+- The police station headquarters, which has already relocated to new premises at Clifton Road, Marton.

-Blackpool Council has been in negotiations for some time regarding the site, with officers and councillors travelling to Florida several times for meetings.
+Blackpool Council had been in negotiations for some years regarding the Blackpool Central site.
+Officers and councillors had travelled to Florida several times for meetings.

 In November 2017 the Council Leader and Director of Place attended the IAAPA (International Association of Amusement Parks and Attractions) conference.
 Held at the Orange County Conference Centre in Orlando, it was the second time they’d attended.

-An exclusivity and non-disclosure agreement has been in place with a potential developer regarding the 20 acre site.
-It’s said to be an ‘attraction led’ indoor area with a themed hotel and retail.
+An exclusivity and non-disclosure agreement was in place with a potential developer regarding the 20 acre site.
+What we now know to be an ‘attraction led’ indoor area with a themed hotel and retail.

-Central Car Park was previously intended as the site for the super-casino and then an indoor snow attraction.
-In the absence of a major development being forthcoming, it’s been used in the interim as a surface car park.
+Previous plans for the Central Car Park site included the super-casino and then an indoor snow attraction.
+While the plot has been awaiting a viable major development, it’s been very useful as a surface car park.